Inscopix ACCELERATE Neocortex Training Workshop Being Part of Your Research

 The principal application of the nVista system is imaging genetically encoded Ca2+ indicators in large neuronal populations.
 The Director of Application Science provided a detailed review of calcium indicators as well as different neuronal labeling strategies currently in use.
 This information was useful for attendees looking for ways to determine the best indicator based on the type of question they have and the available resources.
 This was followed by a presentation on the nVista experimental workflow by our Application Scientist where she discussed some of the important steps that are essential before starting an experiment with the nVista system.
 Our Customer Support Manager then shared useful tips and guidelines on overcoming problems sometimes encountered by users.

-Attendees learning about the nVista experimental workflow at the recent ACCELERATE workshop
+Attendees learning PCA/ICA Algorithms & nVista experimental workflow at the ACCELERATE workshop

 The lecture series then transitioned to the use of the nVista software for performing imaging experiments presented by our Applications Engineer.
 The attendees were trained on data management, software navigation, and the use of various functions in the software.
 Suggestions on how to achieve the best imaging results were provided as well.